mara-gage/coding_projects/README.md

-My first technical project when I began my undergraduate studies at UCLA
+My first technical project when I began my undergraduate studies in mechanical engineering at UCLA.